 Photo courtesy of Senda Monteverde Hotel

-This newish eco-hotel was transformed by a local couple and offers contemporary design, local artwork, and hyper-local cuisine for those who prefer luxe essentials.
-Though Senda is tucked away in Monteverde's cloud forest, it’s only a 15-minute walk to Monteverde for coffee shops and breweries, not to mention a short drive to zip line tours, iconic suspension bridges, and some of the world’s rarest wildlife.
+A local couple transformed this newish eco-hotel and offers contemporary design, local artwork, and hyper-local cuisine for those who prefer luxe essentials.
+Though Senda is tucked away in Monteverde's cloud forest, it's only a 15-minute walk to Monteverde for coffee shops and breweries, not to mention a short drive to zipline tours, iconic suspension bridges, and some of the world's rarest wildlife.

 Back on property, El Sapo restaurant serves sustainably caught seafood, local produce, and house-made baked goods.
 Sip cocktails through bamboo straws while watching a sunset from the terrace, and don't forget to shop for souvenirs made by a women’s cooperative in Monteverde.